 The Infrastructure team is a "President's Committee" rather than a "project".
 David Nalley chairs the committee at the moment (meaning he approves regular reports to the ASF President every month).
 The committee consists of people listed here and the definition for who is "on the infrastructure team" is here.
 They are all ASF committers.

 There are various infrastructure mailing lists.
 See notes about their purpose and who can subscribe.
-As a new volunteer, you will be mainly interested in "infrastructure@" which is the main list for reporting issues.
+As a new volunteer, you will be mainly interested in "users@infra" which is the main list for reporting issues.
 Please help by answering the simple questions, like directing people to specific documentation.
 Other infra lists are for developing solutions and doing core operations.

-Infra maintains a publicly accessible Hipchat channel that is used for realtime issues and is especially useful when the mail server is down.
+Infra maintains a publicly accessible Slack channel that is used for realtime issues and is especially useful when the mail server is down.
 It is open to anyone who subscribes to the infra mailing lists.
 We know who you are.

 This should be used with care, and requires infrastructure karma to carry out.
 See the emergency contact page for more information.

-Generally, you will want to try to ping an infrastructure representative on the Hipchat first, and if all else fails, you can resort to the SMS notification if need be, but, to reiterate, use this feature with care - waking root up in the middle of the night because your buildbot fails is not acceptable use of this feature.
+Generally, you will want to try to ping an infrastructure representative on the Slack first, and if all else fails, you can resort to the SMS notification if need be, but, to reiterate, use this feature with care - waking root up in the middle of the night because your buildbot fails is not acceptable use of this feature.

 There is a Subversion repository